GoPlausible/.github/profile/README.md

 - Geo constraint option (Geofencing using connecting ISP country and allow and ban lists ).

-- Authorization Signature constraint option (Author must sign the release before AlgoPOAP issuance for claimed Attendees).
+- Authorization Signature constraint option (Author must sign the release before AlgoPOAP issuance for claimed claimers).

 - Shared Secret constraint option (Claimer must scan a QRCode during calling the AlgoPOAP Item ASC with it in order to claim successfully).